anhnguyendepocen/functional-programming-in-R/pdf_book.md

 ["f -> function(x) 2 * x, "x -> 4]
 ```

 In the third expression, we call function `f` and a lot is going on here.
 First R needs to figure out what the variable name `"f` is referring to.
-It searches in the chain of environments -- in this case a chain of only one environment -- and finds it in the global environment.
+It searches in the chain of environments---in this case a chain of only one environment---and finds it in the global environment.
 So at this point, the scope of the variable `f` is the global environment.
 It can get the value from that environment, and it gets the function `function(x) 2 * x`.

 When we call the function R creates a new environment to execute the function instance in.
 This environment is first empty, but it is linked to the global scope.